evilsocket/gibson/README.md

 * Very fast and with the lowest memory footprint possible
 * Fast LZF object compression
 * Builtin object Time-To-Live
-* Cached object locking and unlocking operators
+* Cached object locking and unlocking
-* More to come!
+* Use prefix expressions with M* operators:

+For instance let's say you are using Gibson to cache your blog statistics, then you'll have something like:

+      INC /category/my-nice-post.html
+or

+      INC /category/another-post-of-mine.html

+To increment each url visit counter, then if you wanna do a mass increment on a given category:

+      MINC /category/

+Will increment both urls since both satisfy the '/category/' key prefix expression.

+**More to come!**

 Compilation / Installation
 ---